Chloe Kim: US teenager makes history at Winter Olympics

 Story highlights

-- Kim wins women's snowboard gold on the half pipe
+- Kim wins women's halfpipe gold

 - At 17 years, 296 days, she is youngest Olympic gold medalist on snow

-Pyeongchang, South Korea (CNN)It only took Chloe Kim one run to secure Olympic Gold -- then she went one better.
+Standing at 5ft 3in, it is not always easy to spot Chloe Kim in a crowd, but on a cloudless Tuesday in South Korea it was obvious where America's new golden girl was.

-The 17-year-old American had already done enough to win the Women's Half Pipe before she even started her final attempt, only to knock it out of the park with a near-perfect score of 98.25.
+Kim had already done enough to win the women's halfpipe gold before she started her final attempt, only to knock it out of the park with a near-perfect score of 98.25.

-Coming off the pipe, the 5 foot 3 inch snowboarder was swamped by a crowd of reporters and photographers, all competing for her attention over the din of camera shutters with yells of "Chloe!
+At the bottom, she was engulfed in a crowd of reporters and photographers, all competing for her attention over the relentless clicking of camera shutters, with yells of "Chloe!
 Chloe!
-Chloe!"
+Chloe!," the shuffling throng following her every move like ducklings.

+Journalists from all around the world wanted to speak to the new Olympic champion.
 She ran the gauntlet of TV interviews and negotiated the maze of reporters with equanimity.

-Fans wanted a piece of the action too, cranking necks, standing on tip-toe, sticking their smartphones in the air.
+Fans wanted a piece of the action too, craning necks, standing on tip-toe, sticking their smartphones in the air.
 Any sort of picture would do.

-The chaos was such that minutes before Kim -- the youngest female Olympic gold medalist on snow -- was to tearfully stand atop the podium, her mother was lost in the crowd, left pleading to be let through a security check point.
+Such was the madness, minutes before Kim -- the youngest female Olympic gold medalist on snow -- stood tearfully atop the podium, her mother Boran was pleading to be let through a security check point.

+It was a circus.
+That is what happens when a teenage sensation fulfills her destiny.

 Champion performance

-The first female snowboarder in history to land back-to-back 1080 degree spins in competition -- when she was just 15 -- the four-time X-Games gold medalist is not an unknown and is used to being in the spotlight.
+The first female snowboarder in history to land back-to-back 1080 degree spins in competition aged just 15, the four-time X-Games gold medalist is not an unknown.
+She is used to being in the spotlight.

-But on a day when the sun's glare dazzled off the pristine snow, Kim's star shone as brightly as any of sport's biggest names: she had entered a whole new world.
+But on a day when the sun's glare dazzled off the pristine snow, Kim's star shone as brightly as any of sport's biggest names.
+She has entered a whole new world.

-Kim has maintained a posture of supreme coolness throughout the competition -- tweeting that she wanted ice cream and was "hangry" after missing breakfast on medals day -- but as she admitted later, she was on the verge of tears before starting her third and final run.
+The girl who would climb onto a trampoline each morning before elementary school to practice jumps and flips later admitted she felt like crying before embarking on her thrilling grand finale.

-The gold secured, she performed three spins on the left side of the 22 foot (6.71 meter) half pipe to become the first woman to land consecutive 1080s in the Olympics.
+She performed three spins on the left side, becoming the first female to land consecutive 1080s in the halfpipe at the Olympics.

-The crowd gasped.
 Members of Kim's family whooped and hollered.
 Overcome with emotion, Kim's sister could not speak.
-US flags were raised towards the sky.
+American flags were raised towards the azure sky.
 It was spellbinding.

-Her final score of 98.25 was 8.5 points clear of Chinese silver medalist Liu Jiayu, whose performance would have been hard to beat in normal circumstances.
+Her final score of 98.25 was eight-and-a-half points clear of Chinese silver medalist Liu Jiayu.

+An hour after her first Olympic gold had been won, the Californian cheerfully sauntered to the press conference, arm around her beaming father.
+Sharp elbows were needed to capture the moment.

+"There's not enough of her to go around," said one journalist.
+"So aggressive," muttered another, dismayed at her fellow reporters.

 'This one's for you grans'

-Kim is the daughter of South Korean immigrants to California, and she dedicated Tuesday's performance to her grandmother, who was in Pyeongchang to watch her in person for the first time.
+Kim, the daughter of South Korean immigrants, dedicated her performance to her grandmother, who still lives in South Korea and was watching her granddaughter compete for the first time.

 "I actually found out during the second run that she was at the bottom and I thought 'this one's for you grans.'
 I can't wait to go shopping with her," Kim told reporters.